Samstag, 22. Dezember 2012

 Screen Test is a piece about process and production.

-Screen Test asks questions about performance’s construction and disappearance.
+Screen Test asks questions about performance’s construction and

 Screen Test is a document; a prove that something happened.